VinAIResearch/SwiftBrush/README.md

 ## Note

-This implementation and model version is outdated.
 We have also been developing a superior version, **SwiftBrush v2**, and a brief introduction of its is available [here](https://swiftbrushv2.github.io/).

 ## Contacts
 If you have any questions, please drop an email to _v.thuannh5@vinai.io_ or open an issue in this repository.